saracoth/newdark-mods/doc/Mod-FairyLight.md

 ![Fairy lighting distant sign](img/FairyLight-Gazing.png)

 When this mod is installed, a Tinker's Bell item will be added to your inventory in every mission.
-Using it toggles your light fairy from waiting in place to following your gaze.
-The fairy will fly through walls to accomplish this, and will move faster when it needs to cross greater distances.
+Using it toggles your light fairy on and off.
+By default, the fairy follows your gaze.
+It will fly through walls to accomplish this, and will move faster when it needs to cross greater distances.
 NPCs ignore the fairy and can't hear its bell, but its light could reveal you or your stash of bodies, so please use responsibly.

 The further away the fairy, the bigger its glow!
 However, due to engine limitations, the radius never grows beyond 30 feet or so.
 The fairy also prefers to stick to walls, floors, and ceilings.
 If you stare at a door, the fairy will probably light up the room on the other side rather than the door itself.

-Once the fairy has been summoned, attempting to drop the Tinker's Bell will instead douse the fairy.
-Use the bell again to re-summon it.
-Dousing is useful when you can't find a convenient spot for the fairy to wait.
+Once the fairy has been summoned, attempting to drop the Tinker's Bell will instead tell the fairy to stop moving.
+It will continue lighting up the current spot until you use the bell to douse its light.
+You can also attempt to drop the bell a second time to resume following your gaze.

-You can also "double-click" the Tinker's Bell (use it twice in quick succession) to make the fairy tail someone nearby.
+"Double-click" the Tinker's Bell (use it twice in quick succession) to make the fairy tail someone nearby.

 ![Fairy following servant through city streets](img/FairyLight-Tailing.png)